learn-co-curriculum/dsc-git-branches/README.md

 Now the branches have been merged.
 If you type `git log --graph`, you'll see the commits from the `add-rainbow-background` branch on your master branch.

+When you're done with a branch that's been merged you can delete it with: `git branch -d branch-to-delete`.

 ## Preview Merging Remote Branches with `git fetch` and `git pull`

 Your local branches can merge in changes from _remote_ repositories branches